bZxNetwork/bzx.network_website/collections/_posts/2020-01-15-introducing-bzxdao.markdown

 An executive will be more resistant to accepting a bribe from the legislature the larger their existing stake in the token and the larger their stake in deriving revenues from the protocol.

 The value of BZRX tokens play an important role in the security of the protocol.
 It is important that DAO participants are forced to maintain exposure to the price action of the tokens after each vote.
 After every vote ratified by both the legislature and the executive, the staking period of every participant is extended by 24 hours.
 The system is secure if the value of the tokens held by all attackers exceeds the value held by the protocol.
-Since two thirds of the tokens are required to pass a malicious proposal, this means that the system is secure against a rogue executive so long as:
+Since one half of the tokens are required to pass a malicious proposal, this means that the system is secure against a rogue executive so long as:

-$$TVL_{t+3} > \frac{2}{3}T_V$$
+$$TVL_{t+3} > \frac{1}{2}T_V$$

 $$TVL_{t+3}$$ is the Total Value Locked 3 days after a malicious proposal passes\
 $$T_V$$ is the value of all BZRX tokens